AndyPicton/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.

-Stated in the total summary table below, the suspension coils have a variance of 62.29 which does not exceed the maximum variance allowed, but looking at Lot 3 in the Lot Summary table, it has a variance of 170.29 which greatly exceeds the masimum variance allowed at 100 lbs per square in.
+Stated in the total summary table below, the suspension coils have a variance of 62.29 which does not exceed the maximum variance allowed, but looking at Lot 3 in the Lot Summary table, it has a variance of 170.29 which greatly exceeds the maximum variance allowed at 100 lbs per square in.

 ### Total Summary
 ![image](https://user-images.githubusercontent.com/99369565/174501660-3f51dc99-e1ed-43bf-811e-77ee57afc2b1.png)